Underworld2024/EE3111_Powerplay_Predictor/README.md

 •	Over the course of 2 rounds with 15 matches each of out of sample data, achieved RMSE of 12.05 and placed 9th

+•	Main.py refers to the submission made that obtained the above results while the training file represents the analysis done on the data